rust-lang/rfcs/text/0000-async-stream.md

 [context]: https://doc.rust-lang.org/std/task/struct.Context.html
 [`Waker`]: https://doc.rust-lang.org/std/task/struct.Waker.html

+As defined in the [`Future` docs](https://doc.rust-lang.org/stable/std/future/trait.Future.html):

+Once a future has completed (returned Ready from poll), calling its poll method again may panic, block forever, or cause other kinds of problems; the Future trait places no requirements on the effects of such a call.
+However, as the poll method is not marked unsafe, Rust's usual rules apply: calls must never cause undefined behavior (memory corruption, incorrect use of unsafe functions, or the like), regardless of the future's state.

+This RFC takes a similar approach to Streams.
+In general, once a Stream returns `None`, clients should not poll it again.
+However, individual streams may choose to resume iteration if the user wishes them to, in which case the stream may or may not eventually yield `Some(Item)` again at some point.

 ### Usage

 A user could create a stream as follows (Example taken from @yoshuawuyt's [implementation pull request](https://github.com/rust-lang/rust/pull/79023)).